kasper573/yas/packages/react-imperative-hook/readme.md

 export type ModalProps<T = void> = ImperativeComponentProps<T>;
 ```

-#### Create a compatible react component
+#### 2. Create a compatible react component

-Any react component that accepts `ImperativeComponentProps` is compatible with the hooks.
+Any component that accept `ImperativeComponentProps` is compatible with the hooks.

 ```tsx
 // Prompt.tsx